twilio/twilio-ruby/README.md

 @client.http_client.adapter = :typhoeus
 ```

-For using your own custom client, please see the [Twilio documentation](https://www.twilio.com/docs/libraries/ruby/custom-http-clients).
+To use a custom HTTP client with this helper library, please see the [Twilio documentation](https://www.twilio.com/docs/libraries/ruby/custom-http-clients).

 ### Handling Errors